ampardo18/LatinoHackathon/README.md

 - **[jQuery](https://jquery.com/):** A JavaScript library used for DOM manipulation and simplifying AJAX requests.
 ## Contact

-If you have any questions or suggestions, please contact us at (email addresses).
+If you have any questions or suggestions, please contact us at (dsamano@hawk.iit.edu).

 ## Acknowledgments